T.F Šimon

 The secretary has informed us that together with headmaster Cinibulk they submitted a request with master Šimon during his stay in Mšeno, whether he would produce a promotional poster of the town, to which he willingly agreed.
 Due to the unsettled times and publishing difficulties, this matter was – unfortunately – postponed indefinitely.

-The parents of T.F. Šimon lived in No. 138 in Karlova street, his father Antonín died in Mšeno in 1912.
+The family Šimon lived in Karlova street 138, his father Antonín died in Mšeno in 1912.

 Antonín Šimon was burried in Olšanských hřbitovech in Prague.